abejgonzalez/zsim-smt/README.md

 Install Directions
 ==========================

+These install instructions are mainly for the TACC machines at the University of Texas at Austin.
+However, many of these steps can be generalized for setting up ZSIM on other environments.

 ### Setting up your TACC machine
 1. Make a TACC account [here.](https://portal.tacc.utexas.edu/)
 2. Set up Multi-Tier authentication on your TACC user portal